Key takeaways

 Is automated accounting enough on its own, or do I still need a CA for India compliance

-You must register when aggregate revenue crosses twenty lakh, or ten lakh in some states.
-E invoicing applies to businesses above notified turnover limits, five crore from 2023, but check current thresholds.
+Register when aggregate revenue crosses ₹20 lakh (₹10 lakh in special category states).
+E-invoicing is mandatory for businesses above ₹1 crore aggregate turnover from April 2025 (2026 update).
 If you export services with LUT, configure invoices accordingly.
-A CA will confirm edge cases, for example interstate supply or multiple trade names.
+A CA will confirm edge cases like interstate supply or multiple trade names.

 How do client TDS deductions flow into my books and my ITR

-Raise invoices with TDS fields, record receipts net of TDS, and maintain a TDS receivable ledger per client.
-Reconcile those credits with Form 26AS monthly, and collect Form 16A quarterly.
+Record invoices with TDS fields, book receipts net of TDS, and maintain a TDS receivable ledger per client.
+Reconcile those credits with Form 26AS and AIS monthly, and collect Form 16A quarterly.
 At year end, claim the total credit in your ITR.
 Tools like AI Accountant track deductions, flag missing credits, and chase 16A if a client delays.

 What is the right way to book payment gateway settlements for accuracy

 Always book gross collections as revenue, record gateway fees and any GST on fees as expenses and input tax where eligible, then post the net settlement to bank.
 Do not book only the net settlement as income, or you will understate revenue and misstate GST.
-Automation rules can split these entries reliably.
+The AIS now captures gross gateway data, so mismatches trigger notices faster (2026 update).

 How should I treat foreign receipts, FX differences, and export paperwork